 Hydroxychloroquine has not been known to cause hair loss.
 Instead, recent studies have shown HCQ to be effective against some types of alopecia, which is an autoimmune condition that results in bald spots.

-Do you have a question on Hydroxychloroquine or Hcq?Ask a Doctor Online
+Do you have a question on Rheumatoid Arthritis or Muscle Weakness?Ask a Doctor Online